 The largest and finest, as well as one of the oldest churches in Bratislava in which Queen Maria Theresa was crowned.
 It is the second most popular tourist location in Bratislava.
 Its 85 m high spire dominates Old Town’s skyline.
 Make sure you visit its underground crypt with catacombs.

-St. Martin’s Cathedral has its place at Rudnay square.
-My recommendation is to take the narrowest street of Bratislava – Baštova street – which is next to Michael’s Tower, and go through the Kapitulska street.
+St. Martin’s Cathedral has its place at Rudnay Square.
+Our recommendation is to take the narrowest street of Bratislava – Baštová Street – which is next to Michael’s Tower, and go through the Kapitulská Street.
 Then you will have a wonderful walk among these colorful old buildings.

-You will arrive to the cathedral from its back, passing this small inn.
+You will arrive to the cathedral from its back, passing this small winery.

 The white part you are going to see is the reconstructed Chapel of St. John the Merciful where the remains of his body lie.
 The entrance to the cathedral will be on your right.